amandaguan-ag/pigDice3/README.md

 * `git clone` this repository
 * Open index.html file in a browser such as Google Chrome

-Or, more simply:

-* Download this repository
-* Open index.html in web browser.

 ## How to Use

 *